- About this Module

 - Exact Match

 - Also known as Syntactic Match.
-This type will generate recommendations for every exact match between source and target values.
+This will generate recommendations for every exact match between source and target values.

 - Semantic Match